qcz/vscode-text-power-tools/README.md

 ## Requirements

-Before 1.16.0, the extension required at least Visual Studio Code 1.26.
-After 1.16.0, the extension requires at least Visual Studio Code 1.50.
+The extension requires at least version 1.75 of Visual Studio Code or other open source derivatives of it.

 ## License